-However, the first framework suffers from the problems associated with traditional point-to-point networks which include no support for routing logic and limited support for heterogeneity; and complexity increases as more nodes are added to the simulation.
+However, the first framework suffers from the issues that emanated from traditional point-to-point networks which include no support for routing logic and limited support for heterogeneity; complexity increases as more nodes are added to the simulation.
 This is supported by the results in Andrade et al. (2007) where the run time of distributed simulations rises exponentially as the number of hospitals increased.
-The second framework on the other hand, supports flexibility and scalability by separating the communication activities from the model's activities using a message broker.
+The second framework on the other hand, supports flexibility and separating the communication scalability by activities from the model's activities using a message broker.
 The message broker takes the responsibility to filter, process, and distribute messages as needed between nodes.
 It uses the node's identity, message type, or message content to perform a logic routing while managing communication between the nodes.
 It also provides adaptors to generate uniform data formats.
 Hence, this framework is becoming widely used to develop the parallel distributed simulation (PDS).

 6.4.
-Service-Oriented Architecture (SOA): Serviceoriented architecture (SOA) is an architecture that leverages open interconnection standards to represent software or system functions as services through well thought out and stable interfaces specified with a service contract (Sierra 2013).
+Service-Oriented Architecture (SOA): Serviceoriented architecture (SOA) deals with a plethora of services where these service stay connected with each other.
+It is an architecture that leverages open interconnection standards to represent software or system functions as services through well thought out and stable interfaces specified with a service contract (Sierra 2013).
 A service only exposes its inter-face on the web while the service's contract specifies the purpose, functionality, constraints, and usage of this service.
 SOA is driven by the emergence of Web Services which became the preferred method to build SOA environments.
-SOA allows developers to create their applications using the services provided by different organizations and published on the web.
-The perceived benefits of SOA include offering on-demand business support, improving dissemination of information, lowering systems complexity, reducing integration cost, and improving efficiency (Hashemi et al. 2013).
-SOA also increases flexibility in responding to dynamic changes in the application requirements and performance.
+Using SOA tools developers can create their applications using the services provided by different organizations and published on the web.
+The perceived benefits of SOA include offering ondemand business support, improving dissemination of information, lowering systems complexity, reducing integration cost, and improving efficiency (Hashemi et al. 2013).

-In the area of SM development, SOA contributes to mitigate the concerns related to the long development time, integration with legacy systems, implementation costs, and shortage of expert modelers.
+In the area of SM development, SOA helps to reduce the concerns related to the long development time, integration with legacy systems, implementation costs, and shortage of expert modellers.
 In simple terms, it provides on-demand simulation services for designers to construct good descriptive SCM models in a short time and lower cost.
 In addition, adopting SOA in developing simulation models enables designers to adjust models in a flexible and cost-effective manner.